bacula-web/bacula-web/website/how-to-build.md

 ### Quick note related to git sub-module

-> After cloning this Git repository, as Hugo theme is setup as a git submodule, you need to run the command below
+Hugo theme is setup as a git submodule.

+Once you have cloned the git repo from GitHub, run this command to update the git submodule

-> `git submodule update --init --recursive`
+`git submodule update --init --recursive`

->
-> For more details, see [Git tools submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
+For more details, see [Git tools submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

+### Update Hugo theme to latest version

+Find more details by reading [Update your Docsy submodule](https://www.docsy.dev/docs/updating/updating-submodules/#update-your-docsy-submodule) on docsy.dev documentation website